HartfordLogic/Hartford-Logic-Benchmark/README.md

 ## Archive

-The immutable archival copy of Hartford Logic Benchmark v1.0 will be deposited with Zenodo and identified by DOI when the record is published.
+The immutable archival copy of Hartford Logic Benchmark v1.0 is deposited with Zenodo under DOI 10.5281/zenodo.22730361.

 ## Hartford Logic